AURORA VIEWING TOUR#23: TO ALASKA

 Breakfast, lunch, and dinner will be included for you at the lodge today unless you book the optional Arctic Circle tour below.
 You will have the day free to participate in optional activities at the lodge (not included).

-This morning you will have a briefing by Paul D. Maley on aurora viewing and photography.
-We will go over some representative photos taken as well as do’s and don’ts of both group aurora watching and taking of aurora images.
+AURORA BRIEFING 2: This morning you will have a second PowerPoint presentation by Paul D. Maley on aurora viewing and photography.
+We will go over some representative photos taken as well as do’s and don’ts for visual watching and capturing of aurora images.
 This will be your chance to ask questions and figure out workarounds for any problems you might encounter.
-We request that each of you who want to take decent photos look at our online aurora photography information which summarizes lessons learned over past expeditions.
-In particular this will apply to those going on the Arctic Circle Aurora Drive departing later this morning.
+Before arrival into Alaska we request that each of you who want to take decent photos look at our online aurora photography information which summarizes lessons learned over past expeditions.
+In particular, this will apply to those going on the Arctic Circle Aurora Drive departing later this morning.
 On this tour you generally have the best chance to see aurora over a wide variety of terrain away from the Fairbanks vicinity.

 Lynn Palmer mushing her own dog team.
 Paul D. Maley photo.